There is no denying that videos matter in this day and age. Today, 81% of businesses use video as a marketing tool.

 Keep an eye on this metric and the dropoff time for each view, as this will give you an idea of what parts of the video the viewers did not find interesting.

-Be sure to invest time in creating relevant, informative, and entertaining content so that your viewers are motivated to watch all the way through.
+Be sure to invest time in creating relevant, informative, and entertaining content so your viewers are motivated to watch through.

-Video comments involve qualitative feedback rather than numerical data, but they are valuable for gaining an understanding of what your customers liked and did not like about your video.
+Video comments involve qualitative feedback rather than numerical data, but they are valuable for understanding what your customers liked and did not like about your video.

 As best practices, you should respond promptly to comments and consider feedback for your next video so that your content resonates properly with the audiences watching it.